 Pick one of your pages.

-Choose your main or seed keyword; in my example the main keyword is ‘adobe business catalyst’.
+Choose your main or seed keyword; in my example, the main keyword is ‘adobe business catalyst’.

-Now Google your main keyword.
+Now Google your primary keyword.

 Scroll to the bottom of the search results.